benbjohnson/litestream.io/content/getting-started/_index.md

 database.
 Make sure both terminal windows are using the same working directory.

 Using the AWS credentials obtained in the [_prerequisites section_](#creating-an-s3-bucket) above, add them to your environment variables.
-On Mac OS X & Linux, you can run this from your command line with your credentials:
+On macOS & Linux, you can run this from your command line with your credentials:

 ```sh